 Are you considering getting a divorce in Washington?
-As you can see, you’re not alone.
-And luckily for you, there are many resources out there to help you through the entire process.
+There are many resources out there to help you through the entire process.

 This guide will be one of them.
-Check it out for a general overview of everything you can expect, from timeline and costs, plus more!
+Check it out for a general overview of everything you can expect from your Divorce.

 How to File for Divorce in Washington